Emmyphung/emmyphung.github.io/index.md

 [![Open Research Paper](https://img.shields.io/badge/PDF-Open_Research_Paper-blue?logo=adobe-acrobat-reader&logoColor=white)](https://github.com/Emmyphung/Neurendocrine-cells/blob/master/Project%20Write-up_My%20Phung.pdf)

-<div style="text-align: justify">The project aims at tracking the three phase transformation of neuroendocrine cells specific to the human colon, which is illustrated in the figure below.
+<div style="text-align: justify">The project aims at tracking the three phase transformation of neuroendocrine cells specific to the human colon.
 A stem cell transforms into a progenitor cell and finally a mature cell through symmetric and asymmetric cell division.
 Symmetric cell division, also known as self-renewal, occurs when a stem cell divides symmetrically into two identical stem cells.
 Asymmetric cell division characterizes the maturation process when a stem cell divides into a stem cell and a progenitor cell, or a progenitor cell divides into a progenitor cell and a mature cell.
 In each phase, cells also experience apoptosis. meaning cell death.
 With an aim to capture this phenomenon, I want to build a model that track the number of cells in each phase, stem cells, progenitor cells and mature cells.</div>

 <center><img src="images/Neucell.png"/></center>